-Prior to his arrival at Carson-Newman, Griffin was the head coach at Tusculum College where he compiled a 184-178-1 record.
+Prior to his arrival at Carson-Newman, Griffin was the head coach at Tusculum College for eight years where he compiled a 184-178-2 record.

 Under his guidance, the Pioneers earned four straight trips to the NAIA District 24 Tournament, capturing the 1995 TVAC Tournament title and making their first-ever regional tournament appearance at the 1995 NAIA Mid-South Regional.